SAP-archive/cloud-platform-iot-starterkit/README.md

 Please follow these [steps to setup and use the Raspberry Pi](./src/hardware/raspberry-pi/README.md) with the shown peripherals and the
 [example application](src/examples/python/iot-starterkit-for-pi-and-grove-peripherals/iot_starterkit_pi_and_grove_peripherals.py).

+## Revision history and related advice

+The HCP IoT Services are continously developed further.
+Please pay attention to the dedicated page [Revision history and related advice](./misc/revision-history/README.md) to ensure you get specific information about potentially necessary modifications to your older usage examples.

 ## What comes next